Frequently asked

 You still get five.
 If the news runs thin in one slot, we backfill with the next-strongest story that fits your feed rather than break the daily ritual.

-Do you rate news sources for bias?
+Do you rate news sources for bias and ideology?

 Is the brief written by AI?